mhwood/GreenlandCHANGES/changes/elevation/README.md

 ## CHANGES: Glacier Elevation

-The glacier elevation data collected in this module is collected from the following sources:
+The glacier elevation data collected in this module is listed in the table below.
+This module is being currently being developed - if you know of elevation data sources which are not included below, let us know!
+We will be happy to add them to this module.

 Short Name | Long Name | Data Archive